 Addiction History

-How You Take Drugs
+How You Take the Drugs

 Overdose Prevention Tips

 Never use drugs or drink alone: If you do happen to overdose, it is best to have people around to help.
+And if you’re alone and begin experiencing symptoms of an overdose, you shouldn’t delay in calling 999 for medical assistance.

 Treatment for Overdose